freenas/freenas-docs/userguide/storage.rst

   Oracle's proprietary, non-open source version of ZFS.

 * In %brand%, entire disk partitions are encrypted, not individual filesystems.
-Encrypted devices are created from the underlying drives, then the volume (pool) is created on top of the encrypted devices.
+A partition table is created on an unencrypted drive.
-  Data is encrypted as it is written and decrypted as it is read.
-The drive is not entirely encrypted as there will be a GPT partition used to identify the encrypted parts of the drive.
+  Data partitions are then created and encrypted data is stored in those partitions.
+These are generally called "encrypted drives", even though the partition table is not encrypted.
 To use the drive firmware to completely encrypt the drive, see :ref:`Self-Encrypting Drives`.

 * This type of encryption is primarily useful for users storing sensitive data but wanting the ability to remove disks from the pool